Trump, Twitter, and You

 Twitter has been the hallmark of Donald Trump’s communication style from the beginning of his presidential campaign until now.
-The likelihood that he’ll suddenly log off is laughable, especially as we’ve watched him receive overwhelming coverage for these recent statements:
+The likelihood that he’ll suddenly log off is laughable, especially as we’ve watched him receive overwhelming coverage for recent statements.

 But as the Trump administration moves forward, his tweets will only increase in importance.
 (READ: midterm elections, relationship with North Korea, tax reform success, etc.)

 If you haven’t fielded a question yet about his social media presence, you probably will…and soon.